Samsung/tizen-docs/docs/application/native/guides/text-input/tts.md

 <a name="text"></a>
 ## Add text

-There are defined values, `TTS_VOICE_TYPE_AUTO` and `TTS_VOICE_SPEED_AUTO` for following the default TTS setting.
+There are defined values, `TTS_VOICE_TYPE_AUTO` and `TTS_VOICE_SPEED_AUTO`, for following the default TTS setting.
 Those values and the minimum and maximum limits for the speed, are defined in the `tts.h` header file.

 To add text: